 Confidential Information Memorandum [Template]

-Establish common ground.
+To establish common ground.

-Because using a relevant and effective CIM, or “book” is the only way to tell prospective buyers how to view your company and its amazing opportunities for growth.
+Investment banking professionals know that to communicate your value proposition effectively is the only way to influence business valuation.
+If you don’t demonstrate unique defensible value no one will pay up.
+Private equity buyers in particular look for excellent business planning and internal communications tools to ensure value is perpetuated into the future.
+Using a relevant and effective CIM, or “book” is the only way to tell prospective buyers how to view your company and its amazing opportunities for growth.
 How do you write an effective CIM?
 Moreover think: who should write your CIM?

 How to write an effective Confidential Information Memorandum